tomara-x/bgawk/README.md

 [chicken](https://www.youtube.com/watch?v=pNiKW_f5ytM&t=19s)

-this is a toy for playing with physics and sound
+this is a toy for playing with physics and sound. you can add rigid bodies with different properties, simulate gravity, add joints between them, link their properties to variables, and evaluate [lapis\*](https://github.com/tomara-x/lapis) code blocks on collision, and probably more :D (press f1 in the app for more detailed help)

+[\*] lapis is a [FunDSP](https://github.com/SamiPerttu/fundsp) interpreter
 ## building

 - install rust: https://www.rust-lang.org/tools/install